Case Report: Rattlesnake Bite! Homeopathy Cured Two Foals

 PS I am using a homeopathic remedy currently with an older spayed bitch for urinary incontinence.
 It seems to be a slow process; would love an article on this in the future if not already archived somewhere.

 Yes, Lila, homeopathy demands a certain amount of training to do well, but here’s the good news: it can be easily learned for acute illness treatment!
 With a handful of remedies and some good training, you can do this and often save an ER trip or two in the lifetime of your animals.
-If you haven’t already, sign on to get info from Dogs Naturally Magazine, who’ll be re-launching my acute prescribing course, Miracles in Healing in the near future.
+If you haven’t already, sign on to get info on when I open my acute homeopathy training, Vital Animal Alpha in the near future.

 Our lab got herself envenomated by a rattle snake and by the time she made it home in a few hours was in a lot of pain with a large head.
 I made up some Vita C acid neutralized with bicarbonate about equal weight although exact amount is .45 the amount of bicarbonate to Ascorbic Acid) and made sure it was fully reacted in relatively dilute in clean water since Vitsmin C usually kills harmful pathogens anyway (not real salty to the taste and injected a fair amount in the bitten side of her face with a small needle.
 Probably 30 or 40 cc.
 She didn’t appreciate it much for sure but in an hour was feeling well enough to drink a bit with a super swelled up tongue and eat a little canned cat food, her favorite treat, so I started in with Lane Lab Lipo C and gave her probably 4 to 6 of the 1 gm C packets mixed in with the cat food the rest of the afternoon and evening along with a tablet of Benedril ground up, the C in that form is supposed to be a good 5x more effective than regular C so 6gm of C that she got the first day would be more like 30 gm of IV C .
 Next day continued that course with cat food and Lipo C she was much improved and by the third day end no sign of any necrosis or anything really, hard to find even where she was bitten on the cheek .
 As I remember I believe I did give her some ALA as well to recycle the C. She was much improved from her arthritis for a good time as well .
 Abby must have been 12 or so then and lived out her days on the ranch until she was 20!
 This after I did about the same with our prize Kiko goat ram a couple of years previously, less the cat food !
 Gave him Neutral C and other antioxidants on grain to follow up for 3 days.
 That first round of injections in his face took tying him to a gate and my wife wore out before I was ready to stop but that had to do.
 Same out come, a 2x sized head perfectly normal in 3 days !